 The school library was designed by award winning architect Birkin Haward, and features stained glass windows by John Piper, which depict the four seasons.
 The main school building, chapel and library all have Grade II listed status.

 Ipswich Preparatory School, founded in 1883, has had homes at both the north and south ends of the school.
 The Upper Prep now occupies a building on Ivry Street which recalls Ipswich’s maritime roots with its ship-like design, while the Lower Prep borders Anglesea Road.
-The Lodge Day Nursery, which caters for children from three months to three years, was originally the Adjutant’s house from the former army barracks in Ipswich.
+The Lodge Day Nursery, which caters for children from three months, was originally the Adjutant’s house from the former army barracks in Ipswich.

 In 2019 Ipswich School purchased the Anglesea Heights site, adding to its portfolio of buildings in the area, and enabling expansion of boarding provision and the Prep School.